 - Many ITDMs acknowledge that tablet adoption has improved productivity ratings for their company.
-They further indicated tablets have made it easier to work on-the-go, improved customer service, provided access to information while out in the field, and reduced duplicated work.
+Further, tablets have improved customer service, providing access to information while out in the field, and reduced duplicated work.

 - Most ITDMs revealed they are planning to deploy or adopt more widespread use of tablets in the workplace.

-- As is to be expected, Organizations that don’t yet allow tablets are most concerned serious data loss or even the compromise of confidential data due to a device loss or theft.
-In the US (54%), India (67%), Japan (51%), China (15 of 28 surveyed), and France (53%) data security or other security concerns are why many organizations have yet to deploy tablets in the workplace.
+- Organizations that don’t yet allow tablets are most concerned about data loss or compromisation due to device loss or theft.
+In the US (54%), India (67%), Japan (51%), China (15 of 28 surveyed), and France (53%) data security concerns are why organizations have yet to deploy tablets in the workplace.

-Essentially, this data points to increasing use of tablets in the workplace whether they are supplied personally or by a company.
+Essentially, this data points to the increasing use of tablets in the workplace regardless of who supplied them.
 Perhaps even more interesting is that once security concerns have been properly addressed, tablet usage may grow even more.
-That said, it is incredibly difficult to lock down and lower security risks for a mobile device primarily used to store sensitive and confidential data.
-It may be a while until we see tablets adopted on a much wider scale, at least until there are more tools that improve security.
-Cloud storage options can alleviate some issues; along with support for IT managers to remote wipe a device in the event of a loss or theft.
+That said, it is incredibly difficult to lock down a mobile device primarily used to store sensitive and confidential data.
+It may be a while until we see tablets adopted on a much wider scale.
+That is at least until more tools improve security.
+Cloud storage options can alleviate some issues.
+As long as it comes with support for IT managers to remotely wipe a device during an emergency.

-Sadly, what the survey doesn’t reveal is how these devices are actually being used or what kinds of limitations have been adopted.
+Sadly, what the survey doesn’t reveal is how people use these devices or what kinds of limitations they have adopted.
 For instance, have the social and messaging apps been blocked?
 Has internet browsing been restricted while signed-in to a corporate account?

-Even with all the questions that still loom, the real takeaway here is that the data disrupts the common belief that personal devices ruin productivity.
-If anything, it should inspire you to assess whether or not such a device(s) would be beneficial in your own workplace.
+Even with all the looming questions, the real takeaway here is that the data disrupts the common belief that personal devices ruin productivity.
+If anything, it should inspire you to assess whether such a device(s) would be beneficial in your workplace.

 Images by Kaboompics